-Once each portfolio has been processed in the database, a Fund Output Report is produced for each portfolio, which is checked for accuracy by MSCI.
-MSCI confirms that headline results are in the expected range or that valid explanations have been provided for out-of-range data.
+Once each portfolio has been processed in the IPD database, a Fund Checking Report is produced for each portfolio, which is checked for accuracy by MSCI.
+MSCI confirms that headline results are in the expected range or that valid explanations have been provided if not.
 Performance measures for the portfolio's history are also checked with the aim of ensuring that no unexpected changes have occurred.
-The Fund Output Report is distributed to the contributor for verification that the results are accurate and complete.
-MSCI expects contributors to review the Fund Output Report.
+The Fund Checking Report is then distributed to the client so it may verify that the results are accurate and complete.
+MSCI expects clients to review the Fund Checking Report.

-After contributor review, individual portfolios are compiled into a universe dataset which is checked for extreme observations in the context of overall universe averages.
+After the clients review, the individual portfolios are compiled into a 'universe' dataset which is checked for extreme observations in the context of overall IPD universe averages.